BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^32]: **More Optional.** This is more optional than the previous reslience options.
 In fact, it may even be a trade-off.
 As is, you've got your active Gordian Seed Tool seed in two places: on your iPhone and in iCloud.
 So why back it up further?
 Because Apple could disappear.
 Because you could lose access to your Apple account.
 Because you could forget PINs to old Apple computers when you try to load a new one.
 And, if you've already got a trio of MicroSDs from the previous resilience options, this is easy to do.
 Why not do it?
 Because you're putting enough data on the MicroSD cards that any two of them could be used to compromise your account, without additional passwords.
 So, if you think it's more likely that Apple or your Apple account disappear, do this!
 If you think it's more likely a pair of MicroSDs cards are compromised, don't.
 SmartCustody is all about analyzing which risks are most likely to affect *you*.

-[^33]: **No Printing.** Do *not* create SSKR shares for your active GST seed by printing them, or at the last, not on the same network you printed the previous ones.
-If that network is compromised, an attacker can now empty your Bitcoin account.
+[^33]: **No Printing.** Do *not* create SSKR shares for your active GST seed by printing them, or at the least, not on the same network you printed the previous ones.
+If that network is compromised, an attacker could now empty your Bitcoin account.

-[^34]: **Which Card is Which (II)?** All that matters it that you continue to track which cards will not have the Passport backup, because that's the one to store with the backup words.
+[^34]: **Which Card is Which (II)?** All that matters it that you continue to track which cards will not have the Passport backup, because that's the one to store at your Home, which also has the Passport Backup Words.

-[^35]: **Supply-Chain Attack.** This is all fighting against the "Supply-Chain Attack" adversary, where the threat is that someone tampers with the device somewhere in the supply chain, between Foundation Devices shipping it out and you receiving it.
+[^35]: **Supply-Chain Attacsk.** This is another example of fighting against the "Supply-Chain Attack" adversary, where the threat is that someone tampers with the device somewhere in the supply chain, between Foundation Devices shipping it out and you receiving it.
 The attacker could be a retailer, distributor, or someone in the postal system, depending on how you acquired your Passport.
 If your device were tampered with, it might supply a static seed that an attacker knows about or damage your security in any of a number of other ways.

 [^36]: **Why Upgrade?** You always want every piece of software and hardware you use to be the most up-to-date before you put digital assets on it.
 Older versions might have flaws or compromises that could lead to the loss of assets.
 So, even though it takes some real effort to upgrade your Passport, you should do so.

 [^37]: **MicroSDs & SDs.** A MicroSD card is about the size of a fingernail.
 It can fit in your Passport, your iPhone and other small devices.
 An SD card is about the size of your thumb.
 That's the size more typically used for computers.
 In order to use a MicroSD card on a computer, you'll typically need an [adapter](https://www.amazon.com/gp/product/B08K8H6Q6T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), which is the size of an SD card.
 That'll let you read and write the MicroSD on your computer.
 You then remove the MicroSD card from the adapter, and you can use it with your Passport.

 [^38]: **Which Card is Which?
 (Redux).** These two cards are the two that came with your Passport.
-If you are using the "Suggested Resilience Improvement" of this Scenario, where you also back up SSKR shares to MicroSD cards[^18], you will _not_ make a backup to the extra card you have, because that one is going to be stored with a copy of your backup words.
+If you are using the "Suggested Resilience Improvement" of this Scenario, where you also back up SSKR shares to MicroSD cards[^18], you will _not_ make a backup to the extra card you have, because that one is going to be stored at home, which also has a copy of your backup words.

 [^39]: **Dividing Passport Assets.** If it's not obvious, the Passport assets are divided such that no storage unit becoems a single-point-of-compromise _for that key_.
 So, your Passport Backup Words are stored at Home because you don't keep either of your Passport Backups there.
 Thus, a thief would either (at home) get your Passport (which requires your PIN) and your Passport Backup Words (which require a Backup), and each of those are worthless on their own.
 Similarly, a thief at your Primary Storage would get your PIN (which requires your Passport) and a Backup (which requires the Passport Backup Words), and again each would be worthless on their own.
 If you are using Suggested Resilience Option, things are very slightly more complex[^40].